Northwest Florida's Farm-to-Table Movement

 With a wealth of knowledge about Gulf Coast food, restaurants and chefs, Benton has been cooking for most of her life and has deep roots in the region’s culinary community.

-She joined us at Bud & Alley’s as we set out to find the best farm-to-table food in Northwest Florida.
+She joined us at Bud & Alley’s as we set out to find the best food taking part in the farm-to-table movement in Northwest Florida.

 “I’m glad so many people are taking an interest in their food and where it is coming from,” Benton said.